nrobillard/convex-hull/README.md

 % CSC 440 Assignment 2: Convex Hull

-Credit To Professor Noah Daniels for the Benchmarking code, The testing code and GUI
+Credit To Professor Noah Daniels for the Benchmarking code, The testing code and GUI To run the code with the GUI run python3 draw_hull.py

 # Introduction